gnolang/gno/docs/getting-started/playground/start.md

 ### Test

-Test will look for `_test.gno` files in your playground and run the `gno test -v` command on them.
+The **Test** feature will look for `_test.gno` files in your playground and run the`gno test -v` command on them.
 Testing your code will open a terminal that will show you the output of the test.
 Read more about how Gno tests work [here](../../concepts/gno-test.md).

 ### REPL (experimental)

-This option, although experimental, will let you experiment with the GnoVM in REPL mode.
+The **REPL** Feature, although experimental, will let you experiment with the GnoVM in REPL mode.

 ## Learning about Gno.land & writing Gno code